KS Lushnja

 Klubi Sportiv Lushnja is an Albanian football club based in the city of Lushnjë in the County of Fier.
-Their home ground is the Abdurrahman Roza Haxhiu Stadium and they currently compete in the Kategoria e Parë.
+Their home ground is the Abdurrahman Roza Haxhiu Stadium and they currently compete in the Kategoria e Dytë.

 History

 Early years

 The club was originally formed in 1930 and the first football game held in the city of Lushnjë was played shortly after.
 This was a friendly game against Tomori Berat and the team consisted of young men from Lushnjë.
 The club was named Kongresi i Lushnjës following a proposal from a member of parliament and signatory of the Albanian Declaration of Independence Ferit Vokopola to name the club after the Congress of Lushnjë, which was where Vokopola himself was elected secretary.
 In 1927, a young man named Ali Funga returned from his studies in Austria and joined the club as a player and the head coach.
 He returned to Albania from Austria with shirts that would be used by the club, and they had green vertical stripes which were used to symbolise the fields of Myzeqe.
 Although the club was formed on 21 January 1927 it was not "officially" formed until 27 July 1930 shortly after the formation of the Albanian Football Association a month earlier.
 It was known then as the Kongresi i Lushnjës (Congress of Lushnjë) literacy-artistic society, in reference to the important political meeting of 1920.
 The club's first official jerseys were green, and the first sports chief of the club was Ali Funga, who had been a key member of the club's pre formation years.